Kicksecure/privleap/README.md

   username specified in the message has no communication socket open.

 Regardless of the reply, `privleapd` will close the session immediately after sending one of the above messages, and will ignore all but the first message the client sends.

-In actual operation, an application involved in user login is expected to send `CREATE <username>` when `<username>` logs in, while an application invovled in user logout is expected to send `DESTROY <username>` when the user logs out.
+In actual operation, an application involved in user login is expected to send `CREATE <username>` when `<username>` logs in, while an application involved in user logout is expected to send `DESTROY <username>` when the user logs out.
 This ensures that only actively logged-in users have open communication sockets.
 If using shell scripts for this, `leapctl --create <username>` can be used to send `CREATE <username>`, while `leapctl --destroy <username>` can be used to send `DESTROY <username>`.

 Communication sockets are stored under `/run/privleapd/comm`.
-Each communication socket is named after the user it is intended to be used by (i.e.
+Each communication socket is named after the user it is intended to be used by (i.e. `<username>`).
-`<username>`).
 It is owned by the user and group corresponding to that user, and uses permissions `0600`.
 This ensures that only the authorized user can communicate with `privleapd` over this socket.
 This allows `privleapd` to identify which user is sending messages to it.

 `privleapd` understands the following messages passed via a communication